SoftUni-Internal/interactive-content/EN/09-Thymeleaf-and-Validation​/01-Thymeleaf-Advanced.md

 [slide hideTitle]
 # Helpers

-Helpers are objects that provide built-in functionalities that help to enhance a view.
+Helpers are **objects** that provide **built-in** functionalities and help to enhance a view.

-This is a list of available helper objects and their functions:
+This is a list of available helper objects and their function:

 |**Helper Objects**| **Functions**|
 |---|---|